When aquarists get serious about growing plants, I mean really serious, like reefer serious, they will inevitably get into discussions about PAR.

 This combination is great for plant growth (based on my research), but remember, light spectrum alone does not tell us how much light is actually reaching the plants.

-I have the Finnex clip light installed on my 3 gallon MarineLand Contour 3 and my plants are definitely growing under this LED light.
+I have the Finnex Clip Light installed on my 3 gallon MarineLand Contour 3 and my Anubias plants are thriving under this LED light.

 This light works on my setup for three main reasons: